SergkeiM/vite-plugin-s3/README.md

 ### Usage Instructions

-> s3UploadOptions default to `ACL: 'public-read'` so you may need to override if you have other needs.
+> `uploadOptions` default to `ACL: 'public-read'` so you may need to override if you have other needs.

 ```javascript
 import { defineConfig } from 'vite'